orthanc-team/orthanc-auth-service/README.md

       If not defined, the token-service is available without authentication.
 If you expose the web-service publicly, you should always configure authentication.
-- If you want to display a message to the user when the token has expired or is invalid, you should also define `PUBLIC_LANDING_ROOT` pointing to the `orthanc-share-landing` web service that must be configured with the same environment variables as the `orthanc-token-service`.
+- If you want to display a message to the user when the token has expired or is invalid, you should also define `PUBLIC_LANDING_ROOT` pointing to the `orthanc-share-landing` web service that must be configured with the same environment variables as the `orthanc-auth-service`.
-- A script or application requests the `orthanc-token-service` to generate such a token via the Rest API:
+- A script or application requests the `orthanc-auth-service` to generate such a token via the Rest API:
 ```bash
 curl -X PUT http://localhost:8000/tokens/stone-viewer-publication -H 'Content-Type: application/json' \
   -d '{"id": "toto",